sorah/codily/README.md

     -t, --target REGEXP              Filter services by name to apply or export.
     -n, --dry-run                    Just displays the oprerations that would be performed, without actually running them.
     -D, --debug                      Debug mode
+    -A, --activate                   Activate after apply
-    -V, --target-version SVC_VER     Choose version to export (format= service_name:version) This option can be used multiple time.
+    -V, --target-version SVC_VER     Choose version to export (format= service_name:version) This option can be used multiple time..
 ```

 ```